nasa/fprime/docs/v3.0.0/index.md

 layout: default
 ---

-This is the documentation for the latest F´ framework.
-It is kept consistent with the `devel` branch.
+This is the documentation for the F´ v3.0.0 release series.
+To view the latest documentation, visit the [documentation home](..).

 | F´ Resources | |
 |---|---|